Alexandra Burke: 2018–present: The Truth Is, return to musical theatre and pantomime debut

 On 22 December 2017, it was announced that Burke had signed with Universal Music Group's Decca Records for her third record, The Truth Is, which was released on 16 March 2018.
 The album's lead single, "Shadow", was released on 23 February 2018.
 Burke then announced her first full UK and Ireland tour in seven years; encompassing 13 venues, would commence in Southend on 1 September 2018, but this was cancelled in June.

 In February 2018, it was formally announced that Burke would be returning to musical theatre, starring in the first West End revival production of Chess since 1986.
 Burke played Svetlana, in a role made famous by Barbara Dickson in the 1980s.
 The production ran for five weeks at London's Coliseum Theatre, and saw Burke playing opposite theatre icon Michael Ball.
 The opening night was on 26 April 2018.
 In July 2018, it was announced Burke would guest star as Roxie Hart in the London West End production of Chicago for an eight-week run.

 In 2019, Burke reprised her role as Rachel Marron in a worldwide touring production of The Bodyguard which finished in late 2019.

-From 12 July 2021, Burke will play the Narrator in the West End revival of Joseph and the Amazing Technicolor Dreamcoat at the London Palladium opposite Jason Donovan as Pharaoh and Jac Yarrow as Joseph until 5 September 2021.
+From 12 July 2021, Burke played the Narrator in the West End revival of Joseph and the Amazing Technicolor Dreamcoat at the London Palladium opposite Jason Donovan as Pharaoh and Jac Yarrow as Joseph until 5 September 2021.

 It was announced Burke was due to star as Julianne Potter in My Best Friend's Wedding The Musical based on the 1997 film beginning September 2021 on a UK and Ireland tour (originally September 2020 but postponed due to the COVID-19 pandemic).
 It was announced this was cancelled due to the impact of the COVID-19 pandemic.

 In June 2021, it was announced that Burke will star in a movie with her character inspired from Tina Turner.

 In October 2021, Burke shared a snippet of new music on social media, with the words "new music?" along with a pair of suspicious emojis.

 In February 2022, Burke revealed she was pregnant with her first child.

 In late-April 2022, it was revealed Burke would be playing the role of Mrs Blunderbore in the latest London Palladium pantomime, Jack and the Beanstalk, from 10 December 2022 to 15 January 2023.

+In 2023, Burke co-starred in the film Pretty Red Dress, directed by Dionne Edwards.